Maria Faust Machina (EE/DK/US)

 - Adam Pultz Melbye - double bass

 Maria Faust, the 38-year-old Estonian composer, saxophonist, bandleader, resident of Denmark, has already made remarkable musical waves that have sent her and her bands on trips to concert halls and music festivals around the world.
-Growing up under the Communist regime in Estonia, firts she was classically educated, but soon jazz and improvisational music took hold of her, thus she came to the Southern Danish Music Conservatory.
-However, in her new surroundings, she had to realize that she didn’t fit into the world of jazz, neither.
+Growing up under the Communist regime in Estonia, she was classically educated at first, but jazz and improvisational music soon took hold of her, thus she came to the Southern Danish Music Conservatory.
+In her new surroundings however she had to realize that she didn’t fit into the world of jazz, neither.
 “I am a child of communism!
 I did not swing.
 I marched!
 So, I finally just tried to be faithful to myself.
 It was a choice I made.”
 A conviction which she holds onto stubbornly, even to this day.

 Maria Faust neither plays nor composes in traditional ways, and has no interest in doing so.
 Boldness is the hallmark of her music, and her projects with ensembles that explore unusual instrumentations and techniques.
 Her big breakthrough, the very personal album Sacrum Facere (Latin: human sacrifice), receiving two Danish Music Awards in 2014, got its inspiration from the culture in and around the Russian-Estonian border region, where descendants of deported orthodox Russians still live.
 Here, she collected work songs, hymns, and lullabies for the album, and merged the material with classical music and free improvisation.